dsofe/ab-research/resources.md

-# AB & Research :chart_with_upwards_trend:
+# AB & Research's Resource Repository :chart_with_upwards_trend:

-This is a repository of links to shared files.
+This is a collection of links to shared files.

 <br>